 Compliance with a NICE-approved medicine or treatment

-Commissioners have a statutory responsibility to make funding available for a drug or treatment recommended by a NICE TA or HST within the timeframe recommended in that guidance.
-Compliance is therefore achieved if a clinician and their patient think a health technology is the right treatment and it is available on the NHS, as described in the NHS Constitution, and without any local funding or local formulary restrictions.
+Commissioners have a statutory responsibility to make funding available for a drug or treatment recommended by a NICE TA or HST and to begin doing so no later than 90 calendar days (30 calendar days for EAMS products or for products appraised via the Fast Track Appraisal process) after the guidance is published, unless otherwise specified in the guidance.
+Compliance is achieved when a patient, after discussion with a clinician, is able to choose a NICE-recommended treatment without any local funding or formulary restrictions.

 For the avoidance of doubt, when NICE recommends a drug as ‘an option’, this is an option for the clinician and patient to consider alongside other potential treatments, not an option for commissioners or providers to not make the treatment available.